 Middleborough, MA 02346

 - Simplified Application/Interconnection Agreement for Net Metered Electrical Generation

 - A one-line drawing of your generation system (sample) showing that it meets our system installation requirements

 - Specifications showing the materials (panels & inverters) to be installed meeting all required codes as noted in the agreement

 2. Approval confirmation – you will receive notice from MGED directly that your system layout and materials have been approved for installation.
-Share this information with your contractor.
+We will share this information with your contractor if you wish.

-4. Electrical Inspection/town wiring inspector – After you complete the system installation, you should call the town wiring inspector for a final inspection.
+4. Electrical Inspection/town wiring inspector – After the system installation is complete, you or your contractor should call the town wiring inspector for a final inspection.

 Contact Sandy Richter at (508) 946-3702 during business hours.